eyadShhadeh/eyadShhadeh/README.md

 - 👋 Hi, I’m @eyadShhadeh
-- 🌱 This account is being under constraction for work examples and other useful tools
+- 🌱 This account is being under construction for work examples and other useful tools
 - 📫 You can reach me through [LinkedIn](https://www.linkedin.com/in/eyad-shhadeh-b9099715b/)

 <!---